 Graywater recycling systems are legal in Georgia, but they are heavily regulated.

-If you want to use a system which is built into your plumbing and stores graywater in tanks, you will have to follow strict building and design codes.
-The biggest issue in these codes is that graywater must be treated before it can be used indoors.
+If you want to use a system built into your plumbing and store graywater in tanks, you must follow strict building and design codes.
+The biggest issue in these codes is that graywater must be treated before being used indoors.
 You’ll need to get a permit for the system from the local county board of health.
 This article has good information about the requirements.

 Also Read: